-Students may participate in the following school sports activities: Participation in these athletic activities is considered "club activities."
+Students may participate in the following school sports activities: \Participation in these athletic activities is considered "club activities."

-History Boardgamers Club- The History Boardgamers Club is for students who have a passion for learning history and want to play history oriented board games.
+- History Boardgamers Club- The History Boardgamers Club is for students who have a passion for learning history and want to play history oriented board games.
 In this club students will learn about different historical eras and then play board games that represent those eras.
 Students' interests will influence the game/era selections.
-Examples of possible games are Axis & Allies (WWII), Concordia (Ancient Rome), One Small Step (the 1960's Space Race), Viking: Invasion of England (Middle Ages).

-- Students involved in co-curricular club activities will be expected to maintain A 2.0 level to participate in activities.
+Examples of possible games are Axis & Allies (WWII), Concordia (Ancient Rome), One Small Step (the 1960's Space Race), Viking: Invasion of England (Middle Ages). - Science Club- The Science Club is for students interested in exploring science experiments and having fun with different projects. - Robotics Club- The Robotics Club (First Robotics) is for students interested in being part of a team who builds robots to perform specific tasks.
+Competitions are held throughout the year for the team. - Students involved in co-curricular club activities will be expected to maintain A 2.0 level to participate in activities.
 Students who receive failing grades on "interim" and "final" grade reports will need to be reinstated by having the appropriate form filled out (see Appendix: Weekly Academic Check). - In addition to academic/exploratory/co-curricular, the middle school offers a variety of activities and competitions through the enrichment program.
 The goal of the enrichment program is to work with students and teachers to provide instruction and activities that enrich the basic learning experiences of students.
 Some of these activities have included Geography Bee, Spelling Bee, and Young Authors' Anthology.
 There is also an opportunity for students to enter various contests throughout the year.
-The specific offerings provided are subject to change depending on the availability of activities, student interest, and sponsorship availability. - If you have any questions regarding these program offerings, please contact the school at 894-2264.
+The specific offerings provided are subject to change depending on the availability of activities, student interest, and sponsorship availability. - If you have any questions regarding these program offerings, please contact the school at 894-